highlights of operations

 Chevron’s work in the Netherlands began more than a century ago.

 Texaco, which later merged with Chevron, started operations in the Netherlands around 1902.
-After World War II, we sold fuel under the Caltex® brand.
+After World War II, we started selling fuel under the Caltex® brand.

 We began onshore exploration activities in the Netherlands in 1962.
 This led to the 1967 award of the Akkrum concession, which produced natural gas for more than 30 years before the field was decommissioned in 2003.
 The rural site was restored to its original state and reclaimed for agricultural use.